abdurrahmanador/task_manager_using_getx/README.md

 # Task Management App (GETX)
-Note:
-It is an updated Version of previous Project <a href="https://github.com/abdurrahmanador/dynamic_task_manager"><b><i>Dynamic Task Management App</i></b></a>.
-In this project I tried to implement GETX .
-Though I couldn't implement GETX at whole project but almost 90% I converted .
-And Also I didn't focus On UI rather I focused backend API implementation and State Management , this app is for Learning Purpose .
+This is an updated version of the previous <a href="https://github.com/abdurrahmanador/dynamic_task_manager"><b><i>Dynamic Task Management App</i></b></a>Project .
+In this update, I made an effort to implement GETX.
+Although I couldn't apply GETX to the entire project, I successfully converted approximately 90%.
+Additionally, I didn't prioritize the UI; instead, I focused on backend API implementation and state management.
+Please note that this app is intended for learning purposes.

+Technologies used:

-1. Dart
+Dart
-2. Flutter
+Flutter
-3. Android Studio
+Android Studio
-4. Rest API
+Rest API
-5. CRUD
+CRUD
-6. GETX<br>
+GETX
-MVVM Pattern(Mostly)<br>
+MVVM Pattern (mostly)
----Abdur Rahman
+Best regards,
+Abdur Rahman"

+These changes make your note more concise and grammatically correct while maintaining its clarity.

    ------------